 Opening an HSA

-The HSA is administered by Optum Bank.
-Once you enroll in a CDHP medical plan, you’ll receive a debit card to help manage your HSA payments.
+The HSA is administered by Inspira.
+Once you enroll in a HDHP medical plan, you’ll receive a debit card to help manage your HSA payments.
 Funds available for payment are limited to the balance in your HSA.

-You may open an HSA bank account with the financial institution of your choice; however, payroll deductions are available only for HSAs through Optum Bank.
+You may open an HSA bank account with the financial institution of your choice; however, payroll deductions are available only for HSAs through Inspira.

 Here’s what you need to do: